muftring/iu-netsci/topics/epidemics.md

 Studying pandemics, disease can jump from one continent to another in a day through the air transportation network.
 Networks change the nature of spreading.
 The most important network to study is the air transportation network because it rapidly speeds up the spreading.

-Social networks (contact networks) where disase or information can be transmitted.
+Social networks (contact networks) where disease or information can be transmitted.

 What do we know about networks?
 - small world: how quickly we can get to a node in the network